Is the Amex Business Platinum Worth It?

 Does the Amex Business Platinum card have a credit limit?

-While their names are similar, there are lots of differences between The Platinum Card® from American Express and the Amex Business Platinum card.
+While their names are similar, there are lots of differences between the Amex Platinum card and the Amex Business Platinum card.
 They have different bonus categories and offer different perks.
-For an in-depth comparison, check out our head to head matchup: The Amex Business Platinum Card vs. the Amex Platinum Card.
+For an in-depth comparison, check out our head-to-head matchup: Amex Business Platinum card vs. Amex Platinum card.